anniepineda/data-structures-and-algorithms/code401challenges/README.md

    ### (code challenge 17)

    - [ ] Summary:  Binary Tree and BST
-   - [ ] Description:Write a breadth first traversal method which takes a Binary Tree as its unique input.
+   - [ ] Description: Write a breadth first traversal method which takes a Binary Tree as its unique input.
                       Without utilizing any of the built-in methods available to your language, traverse the input tree using a Breadth-first approach, and return a list of the values in the tree in the order they were encountered.
    - [ ] Efficiency:
    - [ ] Solution:
    - [ ] Link to code: **Need to add**